Documentation forSolarWinds Observability SaaS

 SolarWinds Service Desk

-SolarWinds Service Desk integration with SolarWinds Observability creates new incidents based on SolarWinds Observability alerts.
+SolarWinds Service Desk integration with SolarWinds Observability SaaS creates new incidents based on SolarWinds Observability SaaS alerts.
 To integrate, you must set up a web token in SolarWinds Service Desk and use that token to configure a new notification service.
 See Token authentication for API integration for instructions on how to set up token authentication in SolarWinds Service Desk.

 Set up a SolarWinds Service Desk integration